anapaulamendes/anapaulamendes/README.md

 ### Hi there 👋

-- 👩‍💻 I'm working as a Senior Software Engineer at Jusbrasil | Developer Consultant at Thoughtworks (before)
+- 👩‍💻 I'm working as a Sr Software Engineer at Jusbrasil | Developer Consultant at Thoughtworks (before)
-- 📚 I'm a Master's Degree student in Intelligent Computing at UFPI
 - 📚 Graduated in the Bachelor's Degree in Computer Science at UFPI
 - 📚 I have a technical course in Software Development at IFPI
 - 💙 I like Backend, Agile Methodologies, Software Architecture and Artificial Intelligence